Earth vs. the Spider: Production

 The film's original on-screen title was Earth vs. the Spider, but when The Fly (also released in 1958) became a blockbuster, the title was shortened to just The Spider on all of the advertising material.
 The original screen title, however, was never changed, so the film is frequently referred to by the title Earth vs. the Spider.

-The movie theater in which Mike works displays a film poster prominently advertising The Amazing Colossal Man, while the marquee shows that it is currently running Attack of the Puppet People, which happens to also star Kenney.
-Both of these films were also directed by Gordon.
+The movie theater in which Mike Simpson (Gene Persson) works displays a film poster prominently advertising The Amazing Colossal Man, while the marquee shows that it is currently running Attack of the Puppet People, which happens to also star Ed Kenney.
+Both of these films were also directed by Bert I. Gordon.
 Attack of the Puppet People was the last film Gordon made for American International Pictures for a number of years, with the director claiming that the studio had not paid him appropriately.
 However, he returned to AIP in the 1970s.

 Some of the cave interiors were filmed using stills from Carlsbad Caverns National Park in New Mexico, with live action scenes filmed at Bronson Caves in Griffith Park near Los Angeles.
-Special effects expert Paul Blaisdell created a life-size giant spider leg to use in the film, as well as a desiccated, mummy-like corpse that was used to represent the Spider's victims in several scenes.
-The same dummy was used to film both the dead truck driver from the beginning of the film as well as a deputy sheriff; all that was required was a change of clothes on the mannequin.

-The film's budget was $100,000.
+Special effects expert Paul Blaisdell created a life-size giant spider leg to use in the film, as well as a desiccated, mummy-like corpse that was used to represent the spider's victims in several scenes.
+The same dummy was used to film both the dead truck driver Jack Flynn (Merritt Stone) from the beginning of the film as well as Deputy Sheriff Dave (Bob Tetrick); all that was required was a change of clothes on the mannequin.
+The film's budget was $146,000.

+Release

+The film had AIP's biggest launch at the time, opening in 400 theaters at midnight on Halloween in 1958.

 Reception

 Critical response for Earth vs. the Spider has been mixed.
-Bruce Eder from Allmovie gave the film a positive review, calling it "the most consistently entertaining, if not the best of Bert I. Gordon's various size-oriented fantasy-sci-fi films".
+Bruce Eder from AllMovie gave the film a positive review, calling it "the most consistently entertaining, if not the best of Bert I. Gordon's various size-oriented fantasy-sci-fi films".
 However, Eder said that the film's special effects were dated.
 Writing in DVD Talk, critic Glenn Erickson reported that although the film "[o]ccasionally [...] seems to exist in a different dimension," it "works better than most Bert I. Gordon pix because we basically like the teenaged heroes, even though they're so badly directed that it's hard to believe anything they do," further adding that the film's "non-sequiturs are sheer joy for creature feature fans."
 Critic Gary Tooze described the film as "weak, even by the genre's low standards, but its does have appeal with its one dimensional characters and limited plot points."